-Opinion | Easiest fix for Facebook: Break it up
+Opinion | Easiest fix for Facebook: break it up

 One of Wu’s core points is that there’s nothing wrong with saying that too much industry concentration is something we should oppose—that even if consumer prices aren’t affected, there are a raft of negative consequences, both political and economic.
 Rarely are those negatives on such vivid display as they are right now at Facebook.

 Nor is there anything wrong with calling for monopolistic companies to be broken up.
 Standard Oil was much more formidable than Facebook is today, but the government took it on, broke it up and made the economy healthier.
-Breaking up Facebook would be easy by comparison.
+Breaking up Facebook would be easy by comparison.bloomberg view